This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Descriptive Information

-Brief Title ICMJE Gene Transfer Clinical Trial for Infantile and Late Infantile Krabbe Disease Treated in the Past With HSCT
+Brief Title ICMJE Gene Transfer Clinical Trial for Infantile and Late Infantile Krabbe Disease Treated Previously With HSCT

 Official Title ICMJE A Phase 1b Clinical Study of Intravenous AAVrh10 Vector Expressing GALC in Krabbe Subjects Who Previously Received Hematopoietic Stem Cell Transplantation (REKLAIM)

-Brief Summary This is a non-blinded, non-randomized dose escalation study of intravenous FBX-101 in which subjects who have previously received hematopoietic stem cell transplant will receive a single infusion of an adeno-associated virus gene therapy product.
-Data from untreated and previously transplanted patients with infantile and late infantile Krabbe disease will be used as a comparator group.
+Brief Summary This is a non-blinded, non-randomized dose escalation study of intravenous FBX-101 in which subjects will receive a single infusion of an adeno-associated virus gene therapy product, after more than 21 days of the HSCT (UCBT preferred HSCT source).
+Data from previously transplanted patients with infantile and late infantile Krabbe disease will be used as a comparator group.

 Study Type ICMJE Interventional